 and even China.

-In addition to Asia, Eckstein told the Post that he is
+In addition to Asia, Eckstein told the Post

 also looking to boost support for Israel in South America, where communities are